 \section{Introduction}

-Let $\beta$ be a real number $>1$.
-The so-called {\em beta-numeration} has been introduced by R\'enyi in \cite{Ren}, and since then there are been many works in this domain, in connection with number theory, dynamical systems, and automata theory, see the survey \cite{FrSak2010} or more recent \cite{rigo} for instance.
+The so-called {\em beta-numeration} has been introduced by R\'enyi in \cite{Ren} and studied by Parry in \cite{Parry} in the case that $\beta$ is a real number, $\beta>1$, and since then there are been many works in this domain, in connection with number theory, dynamical systems, and automata theory, see the survey \cite{FrSak2010} or more recent \cite{rigo} for instance.

-By a greedy algorithm each number of the interval $[0,1]$ is given a $\beta$-expansion, which is an infinite word on a canonical alphabet of non-negative integers.
-When $\beta$ is an integer, we obtain the classical numeration systems.
-When $\beta$ is not an integer, a number $x$ may have different $\beta$-representations.
-The $\beta$-expansion obtained by the greedy algorithm is the greatest in the lexicographic ordering of all the $\beta$-representations of $x$.
-The question of converting a $\beta$-representation into another one is equivalent to the study of the $\beta$-representations of $0$.
-We focus on the question of the recognizability by a finite automaton of the set of $\beta$-representations of $0$.